GameBoyCymru/gps-ml-activity-prediction/README.md

 ## Prediction

-Each script includes a function to predict the activity for new data contained in a `.tsv` file.
+Each script includes a function to predict the activity for new data contained in a `.tsv` file (with `UTF-16` encoding).
 The function applies the same feature extraction process and uses the trained model to make predictions.

 ## Example Usage